ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

     + Streaming ETL: select columns, make simple transformation, on streaming data
     + Continuous metric generation : live leaderboard for a mobile game
     + Reponse analytics: look for a certain criteria and build alerting
+### AWS MSK
+- Consumers:
+    + Kinesis Data Analytics for Apache Flink
+    + AWS Glue
+    + Lambda
+    + Application
+### AWS Batch
+- Run as Docker images
+- No time limit
+- 2 Options
+    + AWS Fargate
+    + Dynamic provisioning
+- Example: batch process of images, thousands of concurrent jobs, ...
+- Schedule Batch Jobs using Amazon EventBridge
+- Orchestrate Batch Jobs using AWS Step Functions
+- Environments:
+    + Managed Compute Environment: You can choose On-demand or spot(no need to worry about capacity)
+    + Unmanaged Compute Envrionment:
+- Modes:
+    + One Mode
+    + Multi Node:
+        * large scale, good for HPC.
+        * Doesn't work with spot
+        * Work better if your EC2 launch mode is a placement group
+### AWS EMR
+- EMR stands for Elastic MapReduce
+- Helps creating Hadoop cluster(big data)
+- Nodes:
+    + Master Node
+    + Core Node
+    + Task Node(Optional)
+- Purchasing options: on-demand, reserved, spot
+- Instance Configuration
+    + Uniform Intance Groups: Select a single instance type and purchasing option for each node(has auto scaling)
+    + Instance fleet: select target capacity, mix instance types and purchasing options (no auto scaling)
+### AWS Glue
+- Manage extract, transform and load (ETL) service
+- Fully serverless
+- Example: S3, RDS -> Extract -> Glue(Transform) -> Load -> Redshift
+### Redshift
+- Based on postgresql
+- OLAP - Online Analytical Processing
+- 10x better performances than other data warehouses, scale to PBS of data
+- Columnar storage
+- Massive Parallel Query
+- Load from S3, Kinesis Firehose, DynamoDb, DMS
+- Snapshots:
+    + Automated: every 8 hours, every 5 GB, or on a schedule.
+Set retention
+    + Manual: snapshot is retained until you delete it
+    + Config it to automatically copy snapshots to another region
+    + Copy cross-region snapshots for an encrypted Redshift: Use snapshot copy grant
+- Redshift Spectrum:
+    + Query S3 without loading it
+    + Must have a Redshift cluster available to start query
+- Workload Management: Enables you to flexibly manage queries priorties within workloads.
+- Concurrency scaling:
+    + Charged per second
+    + Provide consistently faster performance
+    + Automatically adds additional cluster capacity
+### AWS Timestream
+- Time series database
+- AWS IOT
+- Kinesis
+- Prometheus
+### AWS Athena
+- Using SQL(built on Presto)
+- Supports CSV, JSON, ORC, Parquet
+- Commonly used with Amazon Quicksight for reporting/dashboard
+- Use cases: Business intelligence/analytics/reporting/ query logs, CloudTrails
+- Use columnar for cost savings
+    + Apache Parquet or ORC is recommend
+    + Huge performance improvement
+    + Use Glue to convert you data
+- Compress data for smaller retrievals(bzip2, gzip, )
+- Partition datasets in S3 for easy querying
+### AWS Quicksight
+- Serveless dashboard
+## Monitoring
+### Cloudwatch
+- CW Metrics:
+    + Provided by many AWS service
+    + EC2 Standard: 5min, detail monitoring: 1m
+    + Ram is not a built-in metric
+    + Create custom metrics: Standard resolution: 1m, high resolution: 1s
+- CW Alarms
+    + Trigger actions
+    + Intercepted by AWS EventBridge
+- CW Dashboards:
+    + show metrics of multiple regions
+- CW Synthetics Canary
+    + Configurable script that monitor your  API, Websites, ...
+    + Reproduce what your customers do programmatically to find issues
+    + Integration with CW
+    + Scripts written in Nodejs, Python
+    + Run once or regular SCHEDULE
+    + Blueprints:
+        * Heart beat monitor: load url, storage screenshot and an HTTP archive file
+        * API Canary: test basic read and write functions
+        * Broken Link Checker: check all links inside the URL that you are testing
+        * Visual Monitoring : compare a screenshot taken during a canary run with a baseline screenshot
+        * Canary Recorder : record
+        * GUI Workflow Builder: verifies that actions can be taken on your webpage
+- Can define expiration policies(never,30d,...)
+- Send logs to : S3, Kinesis Stream, Firehose, Lambda, ElasticSearch
+- CW Insight can be used to query logs and add queries to CW Dashboard
+- EventBridge: Resource-based policy
+### AWS X-ray
+- Visual analysis of our application
+- Integrate with:
+    + EC2: X-ray client
+    + ECS: X-ray agent or docker
+    + Lambda
+    + Beanstalk
+    + Api Gateway
+- X-ray agent or services need IAM permissions
+### AWS Personal Health Dashboard
+- Global service
+- Show how AWS outages directly impact you
+- Show maintenace events
+- Accessible through AWS Health API
+- Aggregation across multiple accounts of an AWS Organization
+- Use EventBridge(CW) to react to changes for AWS Health events
+## Deployment and Management
+- We still have full controll over the underlying services
+- Free but you pay for the underlying instances